lvraikkonen/My-R-Code/Coursera/5_Reproducible/PeerAssessment2.md

 ### Question 1
-Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
+Across the United States, which types of events (use the cleaned `event` variable) are most harmful with respect to population health?

 ```r